vippsas/vipps-developers/newsletters/2020-04-newsletter.md

 We are just getting started, and [feedback](https://developer.vippsmobilepay.com/docs/vipps-developers/contact) is very welcome.
-We know there are some (minor?) issues, please bear with us.
+We know there are some minor issues, please bear with us.

 ## API documentation in HTML format with Slate

-We now offer generated HTML documentation in three formats for most APIs.
+We offer generated HTML documentation in three formats for most APIs.
 Examples for the eCom API:

 * OpenAPI: [ecom](https://developer.vippsmobilepay.com/api/ecom)